OpenWIS/openwis-tutorials/OWT-5/README.md

 Library bundle.
 No changes from OWT-4.

 ## 4. Maven module: bundle-api
-Likewise OWT-4, the `bundle-api` maven module hosts the Service API, where the service specification resides.
+Likewise OWT-4, the bundle-api maven module hosts the Service API, where the service specification resides.
 However, in this tutorial it icnludes a new interface `EchoService` which spesifies the new service needed for OWT-5 demonstration purposies.
-`EchoService` is a simple service that has the `echo` method signature only.
+`EchoService` is a simple service that contains the `echo` method signature only.

 ```java
 public interface EchoService